Token (railway signalling): Electronic token systems

-Developments in electronic systems have led to the development of electronic token systems.
+Advances in technology led to the development of electronic token systems.
 Trains are able to run over consecutive single-track sections, with the operation being controlled by radio from a central control room.
 Every train carries an electronic unit that receives and sends an encrypted block of data which represents the token.
 The system is designed so that the control centre cannot issue a new token for a section of line until the current one is 'returned'.
 Trains cannot send tokens to each other.
 This system allows the whole line to operate without any additional signalling personnel, and has functioned without major incident.